seamlik/seamlik.github.io/source/about.md

 So where should I go from here?
 I've got a domain (for my personal project), and there are loads of Markdown blogging engine that generates static sites, why not simply put them on AWS S3?
 Great idea.
 Unfortunately, for half a week I have been unable to finish up the stupid account verification, so I have to give up.
 Besides, hosting static websites on cloud object storage seems to be incompatible with a HTTPS custom domain.
 Therefore, I eventually chose GitHub Pages.
 It's free (costless), and the URL is nice and short, it'll do.

 I ended up using [Hugo](https://gohugo.io), a new static site generator written in Go.
 As far as I have used it, I like it.
 Hope this project keeps doing great job. 🤔

+Hugo had been serving me well, but unfortunately I later switched to use [Hexo](https://hexo.io).
+In fact, both projects are awesome, but I'm simply not a fan of Go, so... 😕